greggman/HappyFunTimes/docs/unity/multi-machine.md

 Title: Multiple Computers
 Description: How to make a game that runs across mutliple computers.

-First of you might be interested in tnis video to see what I mean
+First off you might be interested in tnis video to see what running across multiple computers means

 <iframe width="853" height="480" src="https://www.youtube.com/embed/aFMNmKYE8KM?rel=0" frameborder="0" allowfullscreen></iframe>

 The game above spans 6 monitors.
-Each monitor has it's own computer.
+Each monitor has its own computer.
 Players can jump from monitor to monitor and walk up and down a large level.

 For Unity3D you might want to [download this sample](http://docs.happyfuntimes.net/docs/unity/samples.html?owner=greggman&repo=hft-unity-multi-game-example) into an new scene in Unity.

-This sample **MUST BE RUN FROM THE COMMAND LINE**.
+You can run this sample solo in the Unity Editor but to run multiple copies it **MUST BE RUN FROM THE COMMAND LINE**.
 The reason is each instance needs an ID and so running by clicking an app or from an editor would require editing that id.
 To run from the command line you must EXPORT an executable.
 With Unity closed, open a Terminal/Command Prompt, cd to the folder your unity project is in and type `hft export` to automatically export

-The on OSX these command lines would launch 3 windows in the local machine
+On OSX these command lines would launch 3 windows in the local machine

     bin/unitymultigame-osx.app/Contents/MacOS/unitymultigame-osx --hft-id=game0 --num-games=3
     bin/unitymultigame-osx.app/Contents/MacOS/unitymultigame-osx --hft-id=game1 --num-games=3
     bin/unitymultigame-osx.app/Contents/MacOS/unitymultigame-osx --hft-id=game2 --num-games=3

+On windows

+    bin/unitymultigame-osx.app/Contents/MacOS/unitymultigame-win.exe --hft-id=game0 --num-games=3
+    bin/unitymultigame-osx.app/Contents/MacOS/unitymultigame-win.exe --hft-id=game1 --num-games=3
+    bin/unitymultigame-osx.app/Contents/MacOS/unitymultigame-win.exe --hft-id=game2 --num-games=3

 If you run those commands and then open a browser window to http://localhost:18679 a player should appear.
-Jumping off the left / right edges of the screen should make you go to the next window.
+Jumping off the left / right edges of a window should make you go to the next window.

 If you were running on multiple machines the 3 machines might use lines like this